 Sinai peninsula, 1956-57.

-interests by nationalizing the Suez Canal, the two great
+the Suez Canal, the two great powers supported Israel's

-powers supported Israel's invasion of Gaza and the Sinai
+invasion of Gaza and the Sinai Desert, hereby putting

-Desert, hereby putting an end to both the terror attacks
+an end to both the terror attacks and the blockade

-and the blockade of Eilat.
-British and French forces
+of Eilat.
+British and French forces bombed Egyptian

-bombed Egyptian airfields and occupied the area around
+airfields and occupied the area around the Suez Canal.

-by the United States pressured England, France and Israel
+States pressured England, France and Israel to withdraw

-to withdraw its forces.
-A UN force was established in
+its forces.
+A UN force was established in order to

-order to monitor the demilitarization of the Sinai and
+monitor the demilitarization of the Sinai and Gaza,

-Gaza, and the US guaranteed Israel's future access to
+and the US guaranteed Israel's future access to the

-the Red Sea.
-The last Israeli troops were pulled out
+Red Sea.
+The last Israeli troops were pulled out in

 Chapter 3 - The New State - Page 2